About Me

 Personal

 I was born and raised in Pennsylvania.
 I have been on skis since I was two years old, and as such, my favorite pastimes are found in the mountains.
 I found the White Mountains in New Hampshire during graduate school and learned how to backcountry ski at that time.
 I also enjoy hiking and backpacking and completed the 48 4000 footers in New Hampshire.
-I'm currently based in Seattle and can be found in either the Cascades or on the Olympic Peninsula.
+While I lived in Seattle, I could usually be found in the Cascades or the Olympic Peninsula.
+As a recent transplant to Vermont I am now looking forward to exploring the Green Mountains.
 I would encourage fellow graduate students to explore the outdoors because I believe that the many shapes and sizes of the outdoors can be for everyone.
 To help maintain this space, I have spent time volunteering with the Washington Trails Association doing trail maintenance/restoration and helping cut new trails.

 I am trained as a percussionist and performed with concert bands, marching bands, and indoor drumlines, but I stopped this many years ago.
 I have had the honor of serving as part of American Music Abroad.
 In this traveling concert band, we performed a series of concerts throughout Europe.
 Cooking is another one of my passions, and I greatly enjoy gathering with friends and family around a nice home-cooked meal.